flame-engine/flame/doc/gesture-input.md

   - onScroll
 ```

-Many of these detectors can conflict with each other.
-For example, you can't register both vertical
-and horizontal drags, so not all of them can be used together.

-It is also not possible to mix advanced detectors (`MultiTouch*`) with basic detectors as they will
+It is not possible to mix advanced detectors (`MultiTouch*`) with basic detectors of the same
-*always win the gesture arena* and the basic detectors will never be triggered.
-So for example, you
+kind, since the advanced detectors will *always win the gesture arena* and the basic detectors will
-can use both `MultiTouchTapDetector` and `MultiTouchDragDetector` together, but if you try to use
+never be triggered.
+So for example, you can't use both `MultiTouchTapDetector` and `PanDetector`
-`MultiTouchTapDetector` and `PanDetector`, no events will be triggered for the latter.
+together, since no events will be triggered for the latter (there is also an assertion for this).

 Flame's GestureApi is provided by Flutter's Gesture Widgets, including
 [GestureDetector widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html),